-In Language and Literature, you will study a range of texts, from Shakespearean tragedy to modern autobiography, across the range of genres, both fiction and non-fiction.
+In Language and Literature you will study a number of texts, from Shakespearean tragedy to modern autobiography, across a range of genres, both fiction and non-fiction.
 This scope of reading and close study will also inform your creative writing and influence your choices of texts for coursework.
-English Language and Literature will give you an awareness of the writer's craft and also see how everyday texts are constructed and received.
-You will develop valuable skills for career choices including journalism, law, publishing and teaching.
+English Language and Literature will help you to foster an awareness of a writer's craft and also see how everyday texts are constructed and received.
+You will develop valuable skills for a wide range of career choices including journalism, law, publishing and teaching.
 At AS Level, in the 'Comparative Analysis and Creative Writing' unit you will study Poetry pre-1900 and Creative Writing and Commentary.
 In the 'Drama and Non-Literary Texts' unit you will study a post-1900 text and a non-literary prose text.
 At A2, Unit 3 allows for the study of a Shakespeare play, Unit 4 prepares students for unseen text analysis and a novel and Unit 5 is the 'Critical and Creative Genre Study'.